Microsoft Says Iranians Tried To Hack U.S. Presidential Campaign

 In a blog post published Friday, Tom Burt, a Microsoft security executive, said the company has seen "significant cyber activity" by a group it is calling Phosphorus.
 Burt said Microsoft believes the group "originates from Iran and is linked to the Iranian government," although he did not say how the company reached that conclusion.

 A Microsoft spokesman declined to name the campaign, citing privacy concerns.
-Burt said the hackers also tried to break into the accounts of current and former U.S. government officials, journalists covering politics, and prominent Iranians living outside Iran.
+Burt said the hackers also tried to break into the accounts of current and former U.S. government officials, journalists covering politics and prominent Iranians living outside Iran.

 The attacks took place in August and September, according to Microsoft.
-Burt said hackers made more than 2,700 attempts to identify email accounts connected to specific customers, and carried out attacks on 241 of those accounts.
+Burt said hackers made more than 2,700 attempts to identify email accounts connected to specific customers and carried out attacks on 241 of those accounts.

 They compromised four accounts, but none were associated with the political campaign or government officials, Microsoft said.